yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 > Services are system processes running in the background which wait for incoming requests.
 The Switch's HorizonOS has various services that perform various tasks e.g Audio, Bluetooth, etc.

-Previously we used to allocate one host thread per HLE service interface because -
+Previously, we used to allocate one host thread per HLE service interface because -

 - some service routines need to potentially wait a long time for completion, like network or filesystem access, and
 - we don't support guest thread rescheduling from host threads.